| CloserLook > Romans > Romans 5:1-21 |

 And

-although his physical body lived on, to the grand old age of 930, he had
+although his physical body lived on to the grand old age of 930, he had begun his

 But

-The moral man, the religious man, and the great sinner, all die.
+moral man, the religious man, and the great sinner all die.

-book of the generations of Adam.
-In the day that God created man, in the likeness
+generations of Adam.
+In the day that God created man, in the likeness of God

-However, when we come to V3, we read, "And
+when we come to V 3, we read, "And Adam lived an

 And this dismal

-truth, has been duly recorded, in Rom.
-5:12, "Wherefore, as by one man sin entered into the
+truth has been duly recorded in Romans 5:12, "Wherefore, as by one man sin entered into the

 world, and death by sin; and so death passed upon all men, for that all have

-Is this personal tragedy a result of our own sins, or
+this personal tragedy a result of our own sins, or Adam's?

 officially documented as such.